-Peachy Canyon has four estate vineyards properties, all on the west side of Paso Robles, three of which are producing wine grapes as of this writing.
+Peachy Canyon has five estate vineyards properties, all on the west side of Paso Robles, three of which are producing wine grapes as of this writing.
 These vineyards, while relatively close together, range widely in terroir and allow our winemaking team the opportunity to showcase the range of Paso Robles' microclimates.

 Peachy Canyon's vineyards are farmed using sustainable practices.
 We compost all byproducts from the winery and reintroduce it to our soils every other year.
 We also grow barley in between our vine rows to help prevent erosion during the winter months.

 In the spring we mow and then disk the barley back into our soils.
 During the growing year we use aggressive canopy management practices to minimize the risk of mildew which in turn reduces our need to spray.
 Weed control is done mostly by hand, with some small spot spraying.